eggplants/pybsddb-mirror/docs/db.rst

    Returns the delimiting byte, which is used to mark the end of a record in the backing source file for the Recno access method.
-   The return value will be a numeric byte value.
+   The return value will be a single character bytes object.
    :OracleAPIC:`More info... <dbget_re_delim.html>`

 .. function:: set_re_delim(delim)

    Set the delimiting byte used to mark the end of a record in the backing source file for the Recno access method.
-You can specify a char or a numeric byte value.
+You can specify a single character bytes object or a numeric value.
    :OracleAPIC:`More info... <dbset_re_delim.html>`

 .. function:: get_re_len()